How I built my Blog with NextJs, Chakra UI and Hygraph?

 Before we start

 - Code is Open Source - GitHub repo (Star⭐ it)

-- I will soon write a step-by-step guide to host your own instance of this blog.
-(Instructions in repo README are not for production)
+- Read this step-by-step guide to host your own instance of this blog.

 - How about reading this article on my blog, so that you try it out 👀?

 - Google Analytics